Datagen-Project/Datagen-Substrate-Grant/README.md

 Same thing for the checkers that could check with malicious intent.

-Go to the network event you should see a `computationalWork.ResultsComputationalWork` with some info about the computational work, see more details in the inline documentation in the testing code.
+Go to the network event you should see a `computationalWork.ResultsComputationalWork` with some info about the computational work, see more details in the inline documentation in the test code.
 Then you should see 3 `checkNodeComputationalWork.CheckResult` event triggered by the computational work submission, and a `checkNodeComputationalWork.FinalResult` event with the final result about the checking process.

 If the 2/3 of the checkers agree with the checked node you should see a true value as `is_passed` value in the `FinalResult` event.